-On 11 February 1858, at the age of fourteen, she, her younger sister, and a friend were gathering wood in an area near some poplars.
-At one point they came to stream and to prevent wetting her stockings, she stopped to remove them and sat near an alcove or niche.
+On 11 February 1858, at the age of fourteen, Bernadette Soubrious, her younger sister, and a friend were sent to gather wood to cook dinner.
+They were gathering wood in an area near some poplars.
+At one point they came to stream and to prevent wetting her stockings, she stopped to remove them and sat near an alcove, niche, or grotto.

 As Bernadette bent down to take off her stockings the wind suddenly whipped up.
 She was so startled she looked up, but the poplars were not moving with the wind.
 Bernadette was puzzled.
 She bent down again to take off her stockings and again she heard the wind.
 This time when she looked up she “would have uttered a loud cry if she had not been choked with fear.
 She trembled in all her limbs, and fell to the earth dazzled, completely overcome by what she had seen.”

-There within the darkness of the niche was an amazing figure of a heavenly woman of “incomparable splendor.”
+There within the darkness of the grotto was an amazing figure of a heavenly woman of “incomparable splendor.”
 She was young, oval-faced, blue-eyed, and exhibited an “air of eternal grandeur.”
 The angelic woman seemed to have an expression of love and peace about her, and, a dazzling light encompassed her whole body with “surpassing brightness.”